 - It helps you segregate the problems and their causes.

-- It helps you focus on solving the few causes generating the most problems.
+- It helps you focus on solving the few issues generating the most problems.

-- It shows you the problems to focus on to get a significant improvement.
+- It shows you the problems to focus on getting the most significant improvement.

-- It helps you visualize problems quickly, so it is an excellent visual communication tool.
+- It helps you visualize problems, so it is an excellent visual communication tool.

 Limitations of a Pareto Chart